singerlabgt/PrichardGarza_ScienceAdvances/README.md

 ![image](https://github.com/singerlabgt/PrichardGarza_ScienceAdvances/assets/57195922/dc4f04e0-281e-4014-85d1-ca808776d794)

 The scripts also generate individual cytokine bar plots for each of the specified cytokines.
 These graphs as well as the heatmap are recolored using the folder othercolor.
-The final colors for the graphs and significance values were edited using Adobe Illustrator.
+The final colors for the graphs and marks over individual bars to denote significance values were edited using Adobe Illustrator.

 ![image](https://github.com/singerlabgt/PrichardGarza_ScienceAdvances/assets/57195922/5e9d04fb-6e47-4aac-b2cd-4ab5e2885c04)

 ### Figure 2
-This figure of immunity gene sets were generated using the code in the Fig 2 Code and Data folder.
+This figure of immunity gene sets were generated using the code in the Figure 2 Code and Data folder.
 Data is included in the .csv file within the folder.

 ![image](https://github.com/singerlabgt/PrichardGarza_ScienceAdvances/assets/57195922/260ee468-c1b7-4f43-823f-03f7051257af)